riebel/pixi-tiledmap/README.md

 Uses the loader middleware to load Tiled TMX maps.

-Creates a new PIXI class PIXI.extras.TiledMap which is an extended PIXI.Container() containing all layers and animations.
+Creates a new PIXI class PIXI.extras.TiledMap which is an extended PIXI.Container() containing all layers and tiles.

-## installation
+## Installation

 ```sh
 npm install pixi-tiledmap